Technical demo: Bibliotheca

 AI use prohibited

-All game assets (including all voxel cube face textures) were made by the below credited contributors made during the jam period, with two exceptions:
+All game assets (including all voxel cube face textures) were made by the below credited contributors, and were made during the jam period, with two exceptions:

 - Font: terminus-font